kefriIsmail/dbt-tutorial/jaffle-shop/README.md

 Welcome to your new dbt project!
-Kefri
+Kefri Ismail

 ### Using the starter project